mprimi/portable-secret/README.md

  - Take the password and generate a key
  - Use the key to decrypt the payload
  - Display the decrypted secret

 ---

-Portable Secret is not a product and it is barely a project.
-**It is just a neat trick, a *hack***.

-The [source code](https://github.com/mprimi/portable-secret) and [creator tool](https://mprimi.github.io/portable-secret/creator/) are provided as a demonstration.

----